haddocking/haddock3/docs/CNS.md

 arm-aarch64-linux  intel-x86_64bit-linux  linux  mac-arm-darwin  mac-intel-darwin
 ```

-To check what is *your* architectures, type the following command:
+To check what is *your* architecture, type the following command:

 ```bash
 ~/software/cns_solve_1.3/bin/getarch